imsubhamsingh/bamboo/README.md

--f, --file | File containing URLs to test (required if no URL is provided) -n, --num-requests | Number of requests to make (default is 5) -c, --num-concurrent | Number of concurrent requests (default is 1) -m, --method | HTTP method to use (default is GET) --data | Data to send with the request
+-f, --file | File containing URLs to test (required if no URL is provided) -n, --num-requests | Number of requests to make (default is 5) -c, --num-concurrent | Number of concurrent requests (default is 1) -d, --delay | Delay between requests in seconds
+-t, --timeout | Timeout for each requests in seconds -m, --method | HTTP method to use (default is GET) --data | Data to send with the request
 --headers | Custom HTTP headers to set, format: key:value